The school follows the new National Curriculum (2014) for all subjects and the Manchester Diocese scheme of work for RE.

 Religious Education is a main taught subject,aiming to provide children with knowledge and understanding of the nature of religious beliefs and practices.
 More information on the Worship page, click here.

-The children will be taught computing following the iCompute scheme to provide most of the planning.
+The children will be taught computing using 2Simples' Purple Mash scheme.
 It is supplemented in areas including: e-safety and programming with an individual programme to ensure full coverage of the requirements.

 The e-safety element of computing will be taught regularly in each year group to ensure the children are aware and safe when using the computers and internet.